cityofaustin/homelessness-dashboard/README.md

 Stakeholders mentioned some terms makes sense to have working definitions of.
 This list is a living document, feel free to add to it as shared terms come up.

 * **Concise**: showing lots of data with the option to drill down for more text info
-* **Flat**: content _may _be grouped by category, esp without a popup or tooltip.
+* **Flat**: content _may_ be grouped by category, esp without a popup or tooltip.
 We don't want to click onto a different page to get to more information, more like a single page app
 * **Top rail**: the four visualiations that are essentially aggregate counts at the top of the dashboard.
-* **Tooltip/info**: popup with general information about a dataset
+* **Tooltip/info**: popup with general information about a dataset.
+Each layer also has its own tooltip.
 * **Flyout**: popup with specific information about a chart as you hover over it's elements.
+* **Section**: a section is a part of the dashboard that has at least one embedded visualization
+* **Layer**: a section is composed of layers, each of which is its own visualization

 ## Links to project resources